Madison Scott

-Madison Scott (born December 27, 2001) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and for Geas Basket of the Lega Basket Femminile.
+Madison Scott (born December 27, 2001) is an American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for Geas Basket of the Lega Basket Femminile.
 She played college basketball at Ole Miss.
 She was selected 14th overall by the Dallas Wings in the 2025 WNBA draft.

 College career

-Scott was rated as the fifteenth ranked player in the nation in the 2020 recruiting class and the second ranked wing player.
+Scott was the fifteenth ranked player in the nation in the 2020 recruiting class and the second ranked wing player.
 She was also a 2020 McDonald's High School All-American.
 She signed with Ole Miss as the first McDonald's All-American to join the program.
 She was named SEC Freshman of the Year in 2021, becoming the fourth Rebel to win the award and the first since Armintie Price in 2004.
 She was later named to the SEC second team and all-defensive in her junior year and SEC first team and all-defensive teams in her senior season.